OlaQla/First-Milestones-Project/README.md

 # Aleksandra Kula - The story of space
-Code institute User - Centric frontent development 2019
+Code Institute, User - Centric frontent development 2019

 This is educational project for elementary school students.
 The purposes of this project are to promote STEM subjects in elementary schools